KronosTheLate/EasyFFTs.jl/README.md

 This function offers four main benefits to using the FFTW functions directly:
 - The output is scaled by default, making the absolute value of the response correspond directly to the amplitude of the sinusoids that make up the signal.
-- Simple and short syntax for getting the associated frequencies
+- Simple and short syntax for getting the associated frequencies from sample frequency.
 - Frequencies and response are sorted by increasing frequency (if you have ever used `fftshift` you know what I am talking about)
 - `rfft` is automatically called for real input signals, avoiding the common mistake of always using `fft`.
 This makes it so that half of the symmetric